myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 students can see content; however, students do not necessarily see all content in the section.
 Students may not see content in:

-* A subsection, if its release date is not set or in the future, or if the subsection is hidden from students.
+* A subsection, if its release date is in the future, or if the subsection is hidden from students.

 * A unit, if it was never published, or if it is hidden from students.